-- Promoting the principle that everyone has a part to play in building and creating healthier communities concentrating on improving health and wellbeing. - Delivering the narrative for the system on what we aim to achieve and how. - Building on our progress on developing and spreading population health management approaches. - Drawing in a wider range of partners through our place-based partnerships, to better coordinate and enrich the support we all provide to our communities. - Working with local communities to identify and build on existing community assets at neighbourhood and place level. - Developing effective co-production and co-design methodology and capability across all partners of the system - Empowering staff to have a different conversation with individuals and communities. - Giving individuals and communities the freedom to innovate, and design offers and services that meet their needs, supporting independence and what people do for themselves. - Delivering personalised care by building new relationships and shifting the power in decision making.
+- Promoting the principle that everyone has a part to play in building and creating healthier communities concentrating on improving health and wellbeing. - Delivering the narrative for the system on what we aim to achieve and how. - Building on our progress on developing and spreading population health management approaches. - Drawing in a wider range of partners through our place-based partnerships, to better coordinate and enrich the support we all provide to our communities. - and place level. - the system - Empowering staff to have a different conversation with individuals and communities. - Giving individuals and communities the freedom to innovate, and design offers and services that meet their needs, supporting independence and what people do for themselves. - Delivering personalised care by building new relationships and shifting the power in decision making.